-Term Y10 Y11 Autumn term Life in modern Britain Principles and values in British Society Identity The media and free press Life in modern Britain The UK's role in key international organisations Making a difference in society Rights and responsibilities Rights and responsibilities Laws in contemporary society Rights and responsibilities within the legal system How laws protect the citizen and deal with criminals Universal human rights Bringing about changes in the legal system Spring term Politics and participation Political power in the UK Local and devolved governments Where does political power reside?
-Politics and participation How do others govern themselves?
-Bringing about political change Revision Comprehensive revision schedule for Active Citizenship Project An investigation into a citizenship issue of a student's own choice which involves research, action and reflection external exams
+Term Y10 Y11 Autumn term Life in modern Britain Principles and values in British Society Identity The media and free press Universal human rights Bringing about changes in the legal system Active Citizenship Project Continuation of taking citizenship action Spring term Rights and responsibilities Laws in contemporary society Rights and responsibilities within the legal system How laws protect the citizen and deal with criminals Universal human rights Bringing about changes in the legal system Politics and participation Political power in the UK Local and devolved governments Where does political power reside?
+How do others govern themselves?
+Bringing about political change Revision Comprehensive revision schedule for external exams

+Summer term Summer exams Active Citizenship Project An investigation into a citizenship i of a student's own choice which involves research, action and reflect

-The impact of the GCSE Biology Curriculum
+The impact of the GCSE Citizenship Curriculum